Nylon Khaman Dhokla ( Gujarati Recipe)

 - Heat the oil in a small non-stick pan and add the mustard seeds.

-- When the seeds crackle, add the sesame seeds, green chillies, asafoetida and curry leaves and sauté on a medium flame for 30 seconds.
+- When the seeds crackle, add the sesame seeds, asafoetida, curry leaves and green chillies and sauté on a medium flame for 30 seconds.

 - Pour the tempering over the prepared dhoklas and spread it evenly.

-- Cut into pieces and serve immediately garnished with coriander.
+- Cut into pieces, garnish with coriander and serve immediately with green chutney.

 REGISTER NOW If you are a new user.